Old Berrien County Courthouse Complex: Preservation and Additions

-As the BCHC was looking towards other projects, the old auxiliary building and doctor's office had been earmarked for demolition.
-However, in 1977, the family of local resident George Bennett approached the organization with a substantial donation in their father's name.
-It was decided that the best way to honor this history lover was to turn the auxiliary building into an exhibit space.
-The newly minted Bennett's Forge and Buggy Shop was opened to the public in 1978.
+As the BCHC was looking towards other projects, the auxiliary building and doctor's office had been earmarked for demolition.
+However, in 1977, the family of local resident and history lover, George Bennett, approached the organization with a substantial donation in their father's name.
+It was decided that the best way to honor George Bennett was to turn the auxiliary building into an exhibit space.
+The auxiliary building was converted into "Bennett's Forge and Buggy Shop," depicting a fully functional 1800s blacksmith's forge, and was opened to the public in 1978.
 The doctor's office was torn down in the 1980s.

-The Sheriff's Residence was finally available for renovation in the early 1980s and all phases were completed by 1985..
-The upper levels were set aside as work space for staff, while the lower level included space for permanent and temporary exhibits.
+The Sheriff's Residence was finally available for renovation in the early 1980s and all phases were completed by 1985.
+The upper levels were set aside as workspace for staff, while the lower level included space for permanent and temporary exhibits depicting life in the 1880s.
 The addition on the back of the house was converted into vaults for the BCHA's growing collections.
 By 1995, the Jail Plaza, designed to mimic the floor and walls of the old jail, was completed.
-This would remain the last major renovation project until 2019.

-Although the county and the BCHA owned the Records Building since the 1990s, it wasn't until the 2000s before the last of the tenants vacated the property.
-Plans for the building had been around since the early 1990s, but the cost of the building's rehabilitation meant the BCHA had to raise millions to make their exhibit designs a reality.
-However, the 2006 recession hampered a planned capital campaign and in 2007, the building caught fire.
-After repairs to the structure had been made, both the County and the BCHA shifted their priorities to other projects.
-The building remains closed to the public and serves as storage for oversized collection pieces and for various items belonging to both organizations.
+Although the county and the BCHA had owned the Records Building since the 1990s, it wasn't until the 2000s before the last of the tenants vacated the property.
+Plans for the building had been around since the early 1990s, but was hampered by funding constraints.
+In 2007, the Records building caught fire, but was restored using insurance funds.
+After repairs to sure up the structure had been made, disheartened, both the County and the BCHA shifted their priorities to other projects.
+The building remains closed to the public and there is currently renewed interest in turning this building into an immersive archaeological museum depicting the 12,000-year archaeological record of Berrien County that showcases the BCHA's substantial collection of artifacts from the Paleoindian, Archaic, Woodland, and Potawatomi periods.